 At one point the heroes rescue the imprisoned old lord of the High Dale and I thought, “Hey, here’s a character with an interesting story.
 Maybe now someone will get some character development!”
 Then he immediately declares “I must slay all my foes!” and starts more battle scenes where Zhentarim mooks get pounded into paste.
 Sigh.
 So much for that.
 Every time a new character is introduced, they pick up a weapon and start killing people.
 The only “characterization” any of them get is briefly explaining why they want to kill Zhentarim before they’re set loose to join the endless butchery.

 By the time I was halfway through the book, I was bored — deeply, soul-crushingly, brain-meltingly bored.
-I couldn’t find a rhyme or reason for anyone’s actions, and the combat felt constant, exhausting, and completely purposeless.
+I couldn’t find a reason for anyone’s actions, and the combat felt constant, exhausting, and completely purposeless.
 Eventually I just started skimming some of the innumerable fight scenes in search of any nuggets of plot advancement or characterization, but they were few and far between.
 You’d think that someone with the creativity to invent such a detailed world could think of something better for his characters to do in it than just relentlessly kill each other.

 The “Elminster’s old enemies want revenge” plot picks up again at the very end, after the Zhentarim in the High Dale have been thoroughly genocided.
 By this point it’s a false conclusion — the victory in the High Dale feels like the climax, and everything afterwards feels like a secondary climax that aggravates an already exhausted reader, complete with more disposable villains and meaningless violence.
-We eventually discover that Manshoon has some sort of vague supervillain plot afoot that we don’t learn much of and that I was far too weary to bring myself to care about.
+We eventually discover that the Zhentarim leader Manshoon has some sort of vague supervillain plot afoot that we don’t learn much of and that I was far too weary to bring myself to care about.
 It’s a baffling structure for a novel.

 It’s interesting to see Greenwood do everything wrong here that he did better in Elminster: The Making of a Mage.
 In that book, Elminster was the main character and nearly all of the scenes were from his point of view, so he got plenty of time for characterization.
 There was an overarching plot — reclaim the throne of Athalantar from usurpers — and each section of the book furthered that plot in some way.
 Here, there are many point-of-view characters: Elminster, Sharantyr, the Harpers, lots of random folk from the High Dale, the villains.
 None of them get much characterization because the book spends all its time on fighting, and since they spend almost the entire book broken up into separate small groups and don’t meet up until the end, they don’t have many interesting interactions with each other.
 The “Zhentarim controlling the High Dale” plot has nothing to do with Elminster or anyone else; it’s just a completely random thing that they stumble upon with no setup.
 Everything about this novel suggests that it was written off the top of the author’s head without any planning or forethought.